 The general rule, to which there are important exceptions, is that all property owned by the bankrupt at the time of the bankruptcy, or acquired during the bankruptcy, is divisible or “vests” in the trustee.
 This means that the trustee becomes the legal owner of the property, and has a duty to sell the property so that the proceeds can be distributed to creditors.
 The trustee will also sell any part share which the bankrupt has in jointly owned or mortgaged property if commercially practicable.

-Section 116 of the Bankruptcy Act and the Bankruptcy Regulations 6.03 and 6.04 lists the property that the trustee cannot take from a bankrupt.
-This list includes:
+Section 116 of the Bankruptcy Act and the Bankruptcy Regulations list the property that the trustee cannot take from a bankrupt.
+This includes:

 1 necessary household property (e.g. beds, fridges);